-The Taylor Rookery ASPA consists of the whole of the northernmost rock exposure on the east side of

-Taylor Glacier, Mac.Robertson Land (67°27' 14''S, 60°53' 0''E, Map B).
-Boundary coordinates for the Area are provided at Appendix 1 and are shown on Map D. The Area boundary follows the coastline (at the low tide mark) from a point at the north-western corner of the Area at 67°27'4.9''S, 60°52'58.2''E (boundary point 1), in a roughly south-easterly direction to boundary point 6 (67°27'27.8''S, 60°53'7.7''E).
-The boundary then continues in a westerly and then northerly direction (roughly following the limit of the ice free area) to boundary point 22 (67°27'18''S, 60°52'50.2''E) then follows the ice cliff north to boundary point 23 (67°27'5.3''S, 60°52'57.1''E) and then joins back to boundary point 1.
+The Taylor Rookery ASPA is located approximately 90 kilometres west of Australia's Mawson research station and comprises the whole of the northernmost rock exposure on the east side of Taylor Glacier, Mac.Robertson Land (67°27' 14''S, 60°53' 0''E, Map B).
+Appendix 1 and Map D show the boundary coordinates for the Area.
+The Area boundary follows the coastline (at the low tide mark) from a point at the north-western corner of the Area at 67°27'4.9''S, 60°52'58.2''E (boundary point 1), in a roughly south-easterly direction to boundary point 6 (67°27'27.8''S, 60°53'7.7''E).
+The boundary then continues in a westerly and then northerly direction (roughly following the limit of the ice-free area) to boundary point 22 (67°27'18''S, 60°52'50.2''E) then follows the ice cliff north to boundary point 23 (67°27'5.3''S, 60°52'57.1''E) and then joins back to boundary point 1.
+The Area covers approximately 0.27 km2.
 There are no boundary markers delimiting the site.

-The emperor penguin colony is located on a low lying rock outcrop in the south-west corner of a bay formed by Taylor Glacier to the west, the polar ice cap to the south and the islands of the Colbeck Archipelago to the east.
-The Area is surrounded by fast ice to the north and east.
-The Area is some 90 kilometres west of Mawson station.
-There is ice-free terrain adjacent to the glacier on the western boundary and to the south the rock rises steeply to meet the ice of the plateau.
-The rock itself forms a horseshoe around a central flat area of exposed rock and moraine.
-This area is covered with snow in winter and is occupied by the emperor penguins.
+The emperor penguin colony is located on a low-lying rock outcrop in the south-west corner of a bay formed by Taylor Glacier to the west, the polar ice cap to the south and the islands of the Colbeck Archipelago to the east.
+Fast ice surrounds the Area to the north and east.
+There is ice-free terrain adjacent to the glacier on the western boundary, and to the south the rock rises steeply to meet the ice of the plateau.
+The rounded ridges of rock form a horseshoe around a central flat area of exposed rock and moraine.
+The average height of the ridges is about 30 metres.
+The central area is covered with snow in winter and is occupied by the emperor penguins.
 A couple of small melt lakes form in late spring and a small stream exits to the north-east.
-The sides of the horseshoe are rounded ridges of rock which are bare and smoothed by ice.
-Otherwise the terrain is rough and dissected with cracks and fissures.
-The average height of the ridges is about 30 metres.

-The Area also has a raised beach which is typical of several found along the coast of Mac.Robertson Land.
-The beach is composed of locally derived pebbles, cobbles and boulders between 1 cm and 1 m across.
-It slopes upwards from the shoreline to a well defined platform several metres broad and 3 to 6 m above sea level.
+The Area also has a raised beach typical of several found along the coast of Mac.Robertson Land.
+The beach comprises locally derived pebbles, cobbles and boulders ranging in size from 1 cm to 1 m.
+From the shoreline, the beach slopes upwards to a well-defined platform several metres wide and 3-6 m above sea level.
 The Area is readily defined by its natural features.